-In order to conduct an orderly resolution, it is important to have the capability to produce robust and timely valuations of the Group and its component parts, and update those valuations dynamically as the resolution process progresses.
-These valuations are needed to inform a number of decisions throughout the process, including: (i) determining whether the Group is FOLTF; (ii) informing the extent of re-capitalisation / bail-in required to restore capital adequacy for the ongoing business at both Group and legal entity level; iii) understanding the relative merits of various restructuring options to help optimise the restructuring plan to return the Group to viability and inform creditor compensation, and (iv) assessing what the outcome would be in an alternative hypothetical insolvent wind-down scenario to ensure NCWO as a result of the resolution actions taken such as bail-in.
+ViR refers to the requirement to produce robust and timely valuations of the Group and its component parts.
+Timely and robust valuations are critical to ensuring that resolution action is sufficient to address the full extent of losses, that creditors are treated fairly through resolution, and that risks to public funds are minimised.
+In order to conduct an orderly resolution, it is important to have the capability to produce robust and timely valuations of the Group and its component parts and update those valuations dynamically as the resolution process progresses.
+These valuations are needed to inform a number of decisions throughout the process, including: (i) determining whether the Group is FOLTF; (ii) informing the extent of re-capitalisation / bail-in required to restore capital adequacy for the ongoing business at both Group and legal entity level; (iii) understanding the relative merits of various restructuring options to help optimise the restructuring plan to return the Group to viability and inform creditor compensation, and (iv) assessing what the outcome would be in an alternative hypothetical insolvent wind-down scenario to ensure NCWO as a result of the resolution actions taken such as bail-in.

-In order to achieve these objectives, the Group has developed specific Valuation in Resolution ('ViR') capabilities.
-In order to perform these valuations in a resolution scenario the Group will use its existing data, modelling and management information reporting processes and tools, enhanced with bespoke ViR processes and analysis.
-These capabilities enable the Group to produce iterative granular valuations to assess the accounting, economic, and equity value of the Group in multiple scenarios, including the ability to forecast and conduct high-level sensitivity analysis.
+In order to achieve these objectives, the Group has developed specific ViR capabilities.
+In order to perform these valuations in a resolution scenario the Group will use its existing data, modelling and MI reporting processes and tools, enhanced with bespoke ViR processes and analysis.
+These capabilities enable the Group to produce valuations to assess the accounting, economic, and equity value of the Group, including the ability to forecast and conduct high-level sensitivity analysis.
 The ViR capabilities we have developed have been tested to ensure that they are suitably robust and can be operated in a timely manner to inform key decision making throughout the resolution process from before the decision that resolution is required has been made, through bail-in, restructuring and eventual exit from resolution.
+As part of this testing, we have made enhancements to our playbook documentation and added controls to ensure this documentation remains up to date as well as identified further areas of improvement.